specs-sh/expect/README.md

 When the `not` keyword comes before the name of the matcher `EXPECT_NOT` is set to `"true"`.

-Update the function to support the `not` case:
+Update the function to support when `not` is used:

 - ```sh
   expect.matcher.toEq() {